top of page

 DJI_20250417000240_0205_D.jpg

 CPALI's initiatives engage communities bordering the largest remaining intact rainforest on the island of Madagascar.
-Over 1% of the world’s biodiversity is represented within this region.
+An estimated 1% of the world’s biodiversity is represented within this region.

-We work through local partners to engage a network of farmers to cultivate native resources and secure a market for them.
-This helps improve the economic lives of families living on the margins of protected areas while regenerating forests.
+We work through local partners to engage farmer and artisan leaders to cultivate native resources and secure a market for them.
+This improves the economic lives of families living on the margins of protected areas while regenerating forests.

-Supporting a thriving circle of local artisans–primarily women with limited economic opportunities–to grow their skill sets and sell stunning wild silk and raffia products to local and international markets.
+Supporting a thriving circle of local artisans–primarily women with limited economic opportunities–to grow their skill sets and access fair markets for wild silk and raffia sustainable textiles.

-Helping local farmers plant native trees and understory species in rainforest-bordering agroforestry systems to generate added income for families from wild silk and raffia harvests, while producing food and other crops.
-This supplemental income helps keep kids in school while restoring critical areas for at-risk biodiversity.
+Helping local farmers plant native trees in their rainforest-bordering agroforestry systems to generate income for families from wild silk and raffia harvests, while producing food and other crops.
+This income helps keep kids in school while restoring critical areas for at-risk biodiversity.

-Investing in local ideas with transformative impact to reduce the human footprint on nature.
-Piloting, iterating, scaling.
+Investing in local ideas with transformative impact to reduce our footprint on nature.

 Learn more about how our initiatives fit together.